mohammadt-deriv/producer_poc/README.md

 ## What is a producer?

 Producer is an independent reacticve class which can accept multiple streams as input and produce new output whenever any of input stream gets new value.
-Each producer overrides its `produce` pure function to define how the output would be produced, based on `latest input` and `latest output`.
+Each producer overrides its `produce` pure function to define how the output would be produced.
 Producers know nothing about eachother, but they will connect to eachother by whoever instantiating them.

 ## How to use?